hideki2k02/JapaBookmarksDateViewer/README.md

 In case you dont know how to export your Bookmarks as HTML, check [this page](https://www.wikihow.com/Export-Bookmarks-from-Chrome)

+- Install [.NET Core 5.0](https://dotnet.microsoft.com/download) if its not installed

 - Download the pre-built program on the [Releases page](https://github.com/japa4551/JapaBookmarksDateViewer/releases) (You can also build it yourself if you want to or if there is no version for your current system)

 - Drag and drop the Exported HTML in the Program's executable (or just leave a HTML file in the same place as the Executable) then launch the program